BloomTechBackend/bd-team-project-team-bitcoooonnect/project_documents/design_document_copy.md

     * if authToken is not found will throw an `UserNotFoundException`
     * if the amount not greater than 0 will throw an `InvalidAttributeValueException`
     * if the coin is not found will throw a `CoinNotFoundException`
-  * returns newly created CryptoTokenUser
+  * returns newly created UserUser
 ### 6.2.3 Create User Endpoint
   * Accepts `POST` requests to `/users`
   * Accepts other optional data: name